jonsnow14/Maira_DB_perfromance_Schema/README.md

 Scroll through the file to locate the [mysqld] section.
 If it does not exist, you can create it. <br>
 Add or Modify Performance Schema Settings:

-Add the following line under the [mysqld] section to enable the Performance Schema: ini
+Add the following line under the [mysqld] section to enable the Performance Schema:
-Copy code
 performance_schema=ON
 If you want to adjust the memory allocation for the Performance Schema, you can also add:
-(performance_schema_instrument =on)
+performance_schema_instrument = '%=on'

 Make sure to check if there are existing entries for performance_schema, and modify them if necessary.
 Save the Changes:
 If you are using nano, press CTRL + O to save, then CTRL + X to exit.
 If using vim, type :wq and press Enter to save and exit.